 Both fisheries are managed via input controls in the form of transferable time/gear effort units, with additional restrictions on mesh and hook sizes, net height ('drop') and maximum net length.
 Historically, each unit has permitted the use of a specified length of net or an equivalent number of hooks for one month.
 However, in 2009, the Department transitioned the fishery to a more explicit hourly effort management system, with the objectives of removing excessive latent effort capacity and restricting effort within each management zone to 2001/02 levels.
-All units now permit the use of 27 m of gillnet or 9 longline hooks for 288 hours in the WCDGDLF, 264 hours in Zones 1 and 3 of the JASDGDLF or 380 hours in Zone 2 of the JASDGDLF.
+All units were permitted to use 27 m of gillnet or 9 longline hooks for 288 hours in the WCDGDLF, 264 hours or 380 hours in Zone 2 of the JASDGDLF.
+However in 2014 the unit value in the WCDGDLF in respect of hooks was reduced to 1 hook x 1 hour in response to a dramatic increase in demersal longline effort and catch of demersal scalefish.
 In addition to these effort controls all boats operating in the TDGDLF are closely monitored by the Department's satellite-based Vessel Monitoring System.

-A suite of shark management arrangements in target and nontarget fisheries have been in effect since the 2006/07 season to ensure sustainable catches of target, byproduct and bycatch species, to assist in the recovery of historically over-exploited whiskery, dusky and sandbar shark stocks and to maintain acceptably low risks to endangered, threatened and protected (ETP) species.
+A suite of shark management arrangements in target and nontarget fisheries have been in effect since the 2006/07 season to ensure sustainable catches of target, byproduct and bycatch species, to assist in the recovery of historically over-exploited whiskery, dusky and sandbar shark stocks and to maintain acceptably low risks to endangered, threatened and protected species (ETPs).
 These include:

-- the State-wide commercial protection of all sharks and rays; - a general prohibition of metal trace wire and large hooks (except in the Northern Shark and Mackerel Fisheries), which had previously been used to target large whaler sharks; - a significant increase in penalties for illegally possessing sharks or rays; and - a closure during the main whiskery shark pupping season, of inshore waters to 200m depth throughout all of the WCDGDLF and the waters of the South Coast west of 118° E (in the JASDGDLF) to assist in the recovery of the over-exploited whiskery shark stock.
+- the Statewide commercial protection of all sharks and rays; - a general prohibition of metal trace wire and large hooks (except in the Northern Shark and Mackerel Fisheries), which had previously been used to target large whaler sharks; - a significant increase in penalties for illegally possessing sharks or rays; and - a closure during the main whiskery shark pupping season, of inshore waters to 200m depth throughout all of the WCDGDLF and the waters of the South Coast west of 118° E (in the JASDGDLF) to assist in the recovery of the over-exploited whiskery shark stock.